-Using the most recent follow up data in the reporting period, calculate the average scores for the Problem Scale and the Intensity Scale.
+Using the most recent follow up data in the reporting period, determine the number of children with delays, with potential delays, and on track when they were last assessed.
 These are your Post results.

 Finally, enter the number of children for whom you are reporting data.